AdobeDocs/commerce-php/src/pages/developer/cache/page/public-content.md

 ## Configure page variations

 Most caching servers and proxies use a [URL](https://glossary.magento.com/url) as a key for cache records.
-However, Magento URLs are not unique *enough* to allow caching by URL only.
+However, Adobe Commerce and Magento Open Source URLs are not unique *enough* to allow caching by URL only.
 Cookie and session data in the URL can also lead to undesirable side effects,  including:

 -  Collisions in cache storage
 -  Unwanted information leaks (e.g., French language website partially visible on an English language website, prices for customer group visible in public, etc.)

 To make each cached URL totally unique, we use *HTTP context variables*.
-Context variables enable the Magento application to serve different content on the same URL based on:
+Context variables enable the application to serve different content on the same URL based on:

 -  Customer group
 -  Selected language